 FALL/SPRING.
+Pre-requisites: GEH, GH, and GLEPI students may not enroll unless with departmental permission.
 The overarching objective of GH 500 is to equip students with critical perspectives and resources that they will need as public health professionals and global citizens in our increasingly inter-connected and interdependent world.
 The course introduces students to: (1) fundamental cross-cutting themes that contextualize contemporary global health issues; and (2) selected health topical areas such as maternal and child health, pandemics, and non-communicable diseases.
 The course provides an overview of the past, present, and expected future directions of global health.